dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 categories: liveview
 ---

-*A special thanks to [Rowland Carlson](https://row.land/), who I met at an Elixir meetup, for taking the time to test the sample app and submit some fixes.*
+*A special thanks to [Rowland Carlson](https://row.land/) for taking the time to discuss the issues I was having, test the sample app, and submit some fixes.*
 ## The Backstory

 One of my first tasks recently as a new Elixir and Phoenix LiveView developer was to write a SPA-style form that would allow the user to add and remove child records from a parent and save the changes on a single page with a single save button.
 The user should also be able to cancel and abandon their changes.

 In other words, I want to add or remove a child row without going to the database until the user clicks the save button.
 When the user clicks save, all the form changes get saved at once, to both the parent and child table.

 It is also important that validation errors show up on the correct row using the built-in functionality provided by the framework.
 No hackery.
-I wanted to work with the framework, not around it.
+I wanted to work *with* the framework, not around it.

 As a new LiveView user, I found this surprisingly difficult to learn to do.
 From researching, asking questions, and reading the [Elixir forum](https://elixirforum.com/), I learned I wasn't alone.

 ## The Sample App

-The sample app is a LiveView website that stores albums and tracks for the album.
+The [sample app](https://github.com/dustinaleksiuk/recordstore) is a LiveView website that stores albums and tracks for the album.
 The edit form lets the user edit the album, and add and remove tracks.

 ## Key Concepts and Functions